FNNDSC/mgz2imgslices/README.rst

         [-t] [--outputFileType] <outputFileType>
         The output file type.
 If different to <outputFileStem> extension, will override extension in favour of <outputFileType>.
-Should be a 'png' or 'jpg'
+Should be a 'png' or 'jpg'.

         [--label] <prefixForLabelDirectories>
-        Adds a prefix to each Label directory name
+        Adds a prefix to each Label directory name.

         [-n] [--normalize]
         If specified, will normalize the output image pixels to 0 and 1 values.